 Currently Holly is leading the Environmental Committee for Glen Echo, Maryland to head efforts for healthy lawn and landscape care, sustainable garden efforts, and coordination of environmental programs.
 She recently designed and implemented a pollinator and wildlife habitat garden in Glen Echo.
 She writes a monthly column for “The Echo“, a local publication.

 Currently Holly is working as a Horticultural Consultant at the Arlington National Cemetery.

 Holly is currently writing and illustrating a book for children about frogs and their habitats.

 Holly is now on The Board of Trustees of The American Botanical Council, publishers of the magazine Herbalgram, based in Austin Texas.

-Holly is on the Board of Directors of the American Horticultural Society (AHS).
+Holly serves as Secretary and Head of the Awards Program of the American Horticultural Society (AHS).
 The AHS connects people to gardening, raises awareness of earth-friendly gardening practices, introduces children to plants, brings together leaders to address important national issues, and showcases the art and science of horticulture.
 Please visit their website for more information.

 Upcoming garden travel programs: Treasures of Japan, June 11-20, 2021 and Gardens of Bavaria, September 3-11, 2021.
 See garden tours page for info.